youyanggu/covid19-forecast-hub-evaluation/README.md

 error_us = predicted_deaths_eval_date - true_deaths_eval_date
 perc_error_us = error_us / additional_deaths
 ```
-where `true_deaths` is the actual cumulative deaths, `predicted_deaths` are the forecasted cumulative deaths, `eval_date` is the date when the forecasts of total deaths are being evaluated against, and `proj_date` is the date the projection was generated.
+where `true_deaths` is the actual cumulative deaths, `predicted_deaths` is the forecasted cumulative deaths, `eval_date` is the date when the forecasts of total deaths are being evaluated against, and `proj_date` is the date the projection was generated.

 So for example, if our projection date is Monday, June 1 and our evaluation date is Saturday, June 13, below is a sample of how we compute the error.